angular/angular/aio/content/guide/router-tutorial-toh.md

 You can say "OK" and lose your changes or click "Cancel" and continue editing.

 Behind this behavior is the router's `CanDeactivate` guard.
-The guard gives you a chance to clean-up or ask the user's permission before navigating away from the current view.
+The guard gives you a chance to clean up or ask the user's permission before navigating away from the current view.

 The `Admin` and `Login` buttons illustrate other router capabilities covered later in the guide.